Carbohydrates : Classification and its Basics

 1. Monosaccharides

 These are simple sugars.
-The monosaccharides are single unit carbohydrates (polyhydroxy aldehydes or polyhydroxy ketones) that cannot be broken into simpler carbohydrates upon hydrolysis.
+The monosaccharides are single-unit carbohydrates (polyhydroxy aldehydes or polyhydroxy ketones) that cannot be broken into simpler carbohydrates upon hydrolysis.
 Glucose and fructose are examples.

 Glucose (C6H12O6) + H2O → No reaction